steamroller-airmash/airmash-server/README.md

 [these](https://nofile.io/f/u9UnVHoGn71/static.zip) files locally,
 then open that server in a web browser (e.g. `localhost:8000`) and use as a normal airmash client.

+## License

+This project is dual licensed under MIT or Apache-2.0, at your choice.
+All contributions must be licensed as MIT or Apache-2.0